 4. Lead by example.

-This is a no-brainer, but it amazes me how many times it’s ignored.
+This is a no-brainer, but it's amazing how many times it’s ignored.
 If the leadership team isn’t willing to live by the values you define, you might as well throw them away.
 For example, is your Senior Pastor teachable when he makes a mistake, or does he leave no room for feedback and constructive criticism?
 If it’s the latter, you’d better forget making teachable spirit a behavioral value.

 5. Create a safe environment.